ietf-tapswg/api-drafts/draft-ietf-taps-interface.md

 The transport services API resolves names internally, when the Initiate(), Listen(), or Rendezvous() method is called to establish a Connection.
-Privacy considerations for the timing of this resolution are given in {{privacy-security}}
+Privacy considerations for the timing of this resolution are given in {{privacy-security}}.

 The Resolve() action on Preconnection can be used by the application to force early binding when required, for example with some Network Address Translator